 Educational institutions are also good secondary sources of information when conducting market research, since both faculty and student research can be far reaching.
 Fostering relationships between business and education is an added bonus.

-Zurich® is a financial services group headquartered in Zurich, Switzerland; it employs 60,000 people and serves customers in more than 170 countries.
+Zurich® is a financial services group headquartered in Zurich, Switzerland; it employs over 60,000 people and serves customers in more than 170 countries.
 It offers insurance for vehicles, buildings, businesses, and people; it also offers services for investments and risk management.
-Zurich® offered a free helpline service called HelpPoint, provided to customers both outside of and within the company.

-To better understand and address the needs of existing and potential customers, Zurich conducted primary and secondary market research.
+To better understand and address the needs of existing and potential customers, Zurich conducts primary and secondary market research.

-Primary research included interviews conducted with 7,000 customers, non-customers, and insurance intermediaries from eight countries, which revealed opinions as well as expectations of the company.
-Zurich® also conducted primary research with its employees in 45 workshops to better understand how it could differentiate itself from its competitors.
+Primary research includes interviews conducted with thousands of customers, non-customers, and insurance intermediaries from multiple countries, which reveal opinions as well as expectations of the company.
+Zurich® also conducts primary research with its employees in 45 workshops to better understand how it could differentiate itself from its competitors.

-Results showed that all customers wanted to feel valued; they wanted to be treated as individuals in a relationship with a trusted insurance provider.
+Results show that all customers want to feel valued; they want to be treated as individuals in a relationship with a trusted insurance provider.

-In conducting secondary research of existing information, Zurich® used county government reports and market research done by Nielsen about the insurance industry, which revealed that 61% of Internet users relied on online communities to recommend products and services.
-Zurich® subsequently made the decision to change its website to support HelpPoint.
+In conducting secondary research of existing information, Zurich® uses county government reports and market research done by Nielsen about the insurance industry, which revealed that high percentage of Internet users rely on online communities to recommend products and services.

 Market research is at its best when the company and/or market research firm listens to consumers while observing them use a product or engaging in the provided service.
 Watch for success; look for frustration.
 Talk with consumers about what worked and what did not.
 Ask for suggestions.
 Take the feedback, create prototypes, and get more feedback.
 Walk the talk.